 Being able to appreciate something knowing that it is simply not for you is a remarkable thing.

 The myriad of parenting styles is also a testament to this.
 In my group of friends, we have all kinds of different methods, from attachment parenting to detachment parenting and everything in between.
 What works for one mom would drive another mom nuts.
 But we all do what makes sense for us, and what I see when we all get together is a lot of happy, well-adjusted kids, all getting there their own way.

-On the surface, fearing judgement can stop us from doing fun things.
+On the surface, fearing judgment can stop us from doing fun things.
 I have a friend who wanted to buy this purse.
-It was gorgeous, OTT and spendy.
+It was gorgeous, OTT, and spendy.
 I, of course, encouraged her to do it.
 YOLO.
 She vacillated for a long time and finally chose not to for the fear of what people might say.
-On a deeper level, fearing judgement stops us from doing all kinds of big life decisions that can completely shift where we are headed.
-And if we participate in judgement of others, we are only affirming to ourselves our worst fear: that people are consistently judgey.
+On a deeper level, fearing judgment stops us from doing all kinds of big life decisions that can completely shift where we are headed.
+And if we participate in the judgment of others, we are only affirming to ourselves our worst fear: that people are consistently judgey.

-Honestly we are all just trying to figure it out.
+Honestly, we are all just trying to figure it out.
 No one has all the answers.
 I’ve found that the ones that do have the most insight, though, are not the ones sitting back and pointing fingers.
-They are the listeners, the doers, the givers, and they learn more by the people they interact with than anything else.
+They are the listeners, the doers, the givers, and they learn more from the people they interact with than anything else.
 And the biggest difference?

 They ask questions.